Yundukki/CSE-Lab-Report-1/index.md

     In this part, we will learn how to copy a file from our computer to the remotely connected computer.

-    a.
     First want to create a file on the client computer.
 In this case, we will use the file WhereAmI.java.
 Make sure to copy the code in the image below!

     ![](whereami.png)